paprakash/GuidedMatDiffusion/README.md

-# Fork of Crystal Structure Prediction by Joint Equivariant Diffusion (NeurIPS 2023)
+# Guided Diffusion for the Discovery of New Superconductors

 Implementation codes for Crystal Structure Prediction by Joint Equivariant Diffusion (DiffCSP) with MatterGen-like improvements.